-One of the most devastating things you can deal with in love is infidelity.
-It can be difficult to overcome and may signal the end of your relationship.
-But while cheating partners are devastating, many young couples today are facing another kind of infidelity.
+One of the most devastating things you can deal with in a relationship is infidelity.
+It can be difficult to overcome and may even end of the relationship.
+While emotional or physical infidellity is devastating, many couples today are facing another kind of infidelity.

 Dig Deep to Understand

-The next step is putting together a new budget and a plan to clear up the debt.
+The next step in overcoming financial infidelity is creating a debt payoff plan.
 This needs to be done as a team.
 Access to all of the accounts needs to be given to both partners so that each person can ensure that debt payments are being made and no further debt is being accumulated.

 Start by creating a debt payment plan for the debts.
 The budget may need to be tightened up so that there is extra money to put towards the debt.
 Additionally, you may need to bring in extra income to clear up the debts.
-This may require selling items, or getting a part-time job in addition to your regular job.
+This may require selling items for extra cash, or getting a part-time job in addition to your regular job.

 Plan for the Future

-Regular budget meetings about the financial situation are essential to get the relationship and finances back on track.
+Holding regular budget meetings about the financial situation is essential to get both the relationship and finances back on track.
 These meetings need to be calm.
 It does not help the situation to continue to bring up and dwell on past mistakes.
 The meetings should cover the money spent since the last meeting on all accounts.
 It should look at what categories in the budget have reached the spending limit, and it should review the balance in all of the accounts.
-At first, you may need to meet each day, and then once a week.
+At first, you may need to meet each day, and then perhaps move to once weekly.

 This is a process and it will take time to repair the relationship to where it was before this happened.
 Every time there is another indiscretion, the process begins again.
-If the behavior does not change permanently the marriage may eventually end.
-Some partners choose to keep separate finances, but this may be detrimental to the marriage.
-There are courses designed to help couples learn how to handle finances.
-You may need to separate portions of your finances until trust can be reestablished in your relationship.
+If the behavior does not change, the relationship may end.

 Consider All Options